awslabs/aws-lambda-web-adapter/examples/fastapi-response-streaming-zip/README.md

 sam build --use-container
 sam deploy --guided
 ```

 When the deployment completes, take note of FastAPI's Value.
 It is the API Gateway endpoint URL.

-### Verify it works
+## Verify it works

-Open FastAPI's URL in a browser, you should see "This is streaming from Lambda" streams back 10 times.
+Open FastAPI's URL in a browser, you should see "This is streaming from Lambda" streams back character by character.